 I am a Research Fellow in Digital Media at Coventry University, with a PhD in Media (Coventry University) and a background in History (MA) and Philosophy (MA) (both University of Groningen) and Book and Digital Media Studies (MA) (Leiden University).
-My PhD thesis focuses on the future of the scholarly book in the humanities.
+My PhD thesis (completed in April 2015) focused on the future of the scholarly book in the humanities.
 I have been conducting research for the OAPEN project, and subsequently the OAPEN foundation, from 2008 until 2013 (including research for OAPEN-NL and DOAB).
 My research for OAPEN focused on user needs and publishing models concerning Open Access books in the Humanities and Social Sciences.

 I have published in among others New Formations; The International Journal of Cultural Studies; New Media & Society; New Review of Academic Librarianship; Krisis.
 Journal for Contemporary Philosophy; and LOGOS.
 The Journal of the World Book Community, and I have co-edited a living book on Symbiosis together with Pete Woodbridge (Open Humanities Press, 2011).